Do you want to know how to work with Section 8?

 How can I best work with Section 8?

-Through that relationship, they’re going to be able to get you in front of those people first hand.
+Through that relationship, they will get you in front of those people first hand.
 They will line things up for you that you would normally not get lined up.
 So that’s first and foremost what I say, is have a relationship.

 Spencer: So does it depend on the tenant?
 That’s how you get the max amount, or does it depend on some other variation?